AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-output-generation.md

 ### Configure the URL of the AEM Site output to use the document title

 You can use the document titles in the URL of the AEM Site output.
-If the filename doesn’t exist or contains all special characters, you can configure the system to replace the special characters with a separator in the URL of the AEM Site output.
-You can also configure it to replace them with the first child topic’s name.
+If the filename doesn't exist or contains all special characters, you can configure the system to replace the special characters with a separator in the URL of the AEM Site output.
+You can also configure it to replace them with the first child topic's name.

 To configure the page names, perform the following steps: